 - Junior Achievement Southern Alberta is an organization that promotes entrepreneurship in young people and educates them about business.
 ATCO is a proud sponsor and in 2020, seven ATCO volunteers mentored students to develop “Beeyond Wraps” as a replacement for single-use plastic food wraps and were awarded the Company of the Year award.

 - ATCO inspires Indigenous youth to become future leaders through the ATCO Explore program.
 ATCO offers a variety of Indigenous Education Programs.
 In 2021, 53 Indigenous students across Canada received scholarships, bursaries and merit awards totaling $64,500.

 - In 2021, 28 Indigenous students were hired as part of our Indigenous Summer Student Program.

 - In Peraj, Mexico we formed a partnership with the Instituto Tecnológico Superior De Zongolica.
 20 Indigenous university students were awarded scholarships and paired with Indigenous elementary students to provide mentorship and encourage them to stay in school.

 - Empowering our people to continue to learn and grow is important to us.
 That’s why we provide our staff with ongoing technical and non-technical training, as well as career development opportunities.

 Reduce inequality within and among countries.

-- In 2020, we generated over $71.4 million in net economic benefit for our Indigenous partners and continue to form partnerships to reduce the inequalities Indigenous peoples face.
+- In 2021, we generated $123.7 million in net economic benefit for our Indigenous partners and continue to form partnerships to reduce the inequalities Indigenous peoples face.